 A fairly quick crossfade to the path through the forest seen from behind Dick, Dick appearing as a silhouette.

 515 MCU Danny in Suite 3 bedroom (1:58:39)

-Cut to Danny in the Suite 3 bedroom, seen beside the vanity, a picture of a snowbound landscape behind him.
+Cut to Danny in the suite 3 bedroom, seen beside the vanity, a picture of a snowbound landscape behind him.
 He is dressed in a sweater and plaid shirt in brown and rust tones.
 He advances forward.
 We clearly see behind him the television and the window, its drapes shut, which is also an impossible window, this being an interior apartment.

 DANNY: Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.

-He pauses beside the bed, looking down on his mother, who is sleeping, and picks up from the nightstand the knife she had gotten from the kitchen.
+Danny pauses beside the bed, looking down on his mother, who is sleeping, and picks up from the nightstand the knife she had gotten from the kitchen.

 We see the lamp on the bedside table now has a wood base, matching a lamp with the wood base that was on the vanity.
 Beside it we see a toy green army tank.

 DANNY (having picked up the knife): Redrum.
 Redrum.
 (He tests the blade.)
 Redrum.
 Redrum.
 Redrum.
 (He turns to go to the vanity.)
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 (He picks up a bright red lipstick from off the vanity.)
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.
 Redrum.